noahehall/theBookOfNoah/0current/languages/javascript/readme.md

 - side effects: a fn that does something opaque to the caller or beyond the scope of its arguments
   - e.g. printing, anything network related, modifying out-of-scope variables, etc
   - prefer pure functions in JS and accept the increased overhead in exchange for reduced complexity
+- fns created with new do not create closures

 ##### arrow functions